 Ecologies of Architecture

-By shifting the focus away from the usage and utility of technical objects, the æ adopts a way of thinking which no longer considers technology and culture apart.
-Technicity as a mode of existence circumvents the myopic fixation on invariant properties and functional attributes in favour of the temporal evolution of technical objects.
-Such a genealogical approach not only accounts for what the built environment will come to be, but also speculates on who will become alongside it.
-In a nutshell, it is not only about the why, what and how of architecture, but also on the who, who with and for whom.
-The former is related to environmental manipulations, the latter to transversal-ecological speculations.
-The æ addresses the problem of niche constructionism along the vector of subjectivation-individuation where belonging is derivative of becoming.
+Ecologies of Architecture practices cartography as abductive inference that no longer considers technology and culture apart.
+Technicity as a mode of existence circumvents the myopic fixation on invariant properties and functional attributes in favour of the genealogical approach that not only accounts for what the built environment will come to be, but also speculates on who will become alongside it (ethological double bind).